Areas of Expertise:

 ACL reconstruction in elite athletes, Arthroscopic meniscus repair, athletic injuries of the knee and shoulder, Osteochondritis dissecans (OCD) of the knee and elbow, ACL reconstruction in patients with open growth plates including All Epiphyseal ACL reconstruction that does not injure the growth plates, Cartilage preservation, Pediatric fractures and trauma, Shoulder dislocations and instability repair, Sports Medicine, Treatment of cartilage lesions (OCD lesions)

-Locations: Main Campus; Specialty Care, King of Prussia, Mall Blvd.; Specialty Care & Surgery Center, Voorhees; Specialty Care, Virtua
+Locations: Main Campus; Specialty Care & Surgery Center, King of Prussia, S. Goddard Blvd.; Specialty Care & Surgery Center, Voorhees; Specialty Care, Virtua

 Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467)